vmvargas/gabobrown-website/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

   - green beans
   - flavor
   - tasting
+steps:
+  blurbs:
+    - name: Intro
+      description: >-
+      testing
+      ## a little desc
+      welcome to this step
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.